aanna0701/CodingTest/README.md

-# Algorithm practice for coding test
+# Practice for coding test